Skip to searchSkip to main content

 2. Hollowing out your pumpkin: use the spoon to remove any pumpkin seeds and pulp.
 The sides of the pumpkin should then only be 2 to 3 cm thick.

-3. Drawing a face onto the pumpkin: its best to use a water-soluble marker pen to draw a face on the pumpkin.
+3. Drawing a face onto the pumpkin: it’s best to use a water-soluble marker pen to draw a face on the pumpkin.
 This way you can wipe off the drawn lines after you have finished carving your pumpkin.
 Quick tip: very detailed pumpkin faces are more difficult to cut out.

 4. Carving your pumpkin: carefully cut out the drawn-on face or shapes with a sharp kitchen knife or paring knife.